linode/apl-docs/docs/for-devs/console/services.md

 1. Configure a CNAME entry with your domain name provider.

-2. Go to the service configuration section in the APL Console.
+2. Go to the service configuration section in the Console.

 3. Create a new service by selecting the k8s service and port that you want to expose.